 Lynelle has been honored as the 2008 Recipient of the South Florida prestigious Glory Award for “outstanding community involvement, exceptional achievement and efforts to eliminate a problem area while promoting diversity in the community”, as well as the 2012 “Take Flight, Above & Beyond Award” for the commitment and dedication to provide support for the First Stop Veterans Resource Center Outreach Program, Stand Down House & First Stop Housing for homeless and at risk Veterans and their families”, as presented by the Faith*Hope*Love*Charity, Inc. In 2014, FSO and I were honored to be featured on our local CBS news, as CBS 12’s Extraordinary People: Forgotten Soldiers Outreach.
 These awards and many more are attributed to all the wonderful volunteers and support we receive throughout the community and the country!
 Lynelle also serves on the Program Advisory Councils for Medical Assistant Program and Dental Assistant Program at Palm Beach State College.

 Jay Cashmere, National Chairman of the Board Jay is a news anchor and reporter for WPTV News Channel 5 and WFLX Fox 29 in West Palm Beach, Florida.
 He has been with FSO since it’s inception in October of 2003 and has grown with FSO covering countless stories along the way, the more recent came this past Thanksgiving.
-Over the last 9 years, Jay has served as Vice Chairman of the Board.
+Jay previously served as Vice Chairman of the Board.
 Jay also has a long list of award-winning stories to his credit.
 He is a dedicated journalist, who is also committed to his station’s longtime reputation as a community-minded station.
 Jay continues his outstanding community service work.
 He was one of the first reporters in Florida to bring the work of FSO to the attention of South Florida television viewers.

 “It’s my honor to serve as FSO’s Chairmen picking up where Bob Nichols left off.
 We are so thankful for his direction, leadership and confidence in FSO.
 I look forward to continuing the mission for our troops with Bob, Chuck, along with the other board members, our team and all our volunteers.”
 “I can’t think of a better way than to join hands with Forgotten Soldiers Outreach and say thanks to all who fight for our freedom.
 I look forward to many more years helping our men and women in uniform know they are not forgotten,” Says Cashmere.